 Travelling is a bug, a passion, a habit, an experience- that widens horizons, stirs curiosity, builds empathy, fills wonderment and brings home the idea of how varied, expansive and wonderful this world is.
-How miniscule my idea of life had shrunk into in the dogma of routine, I realized then.
+How miniscule my idea of life had shrunk into in the dogma of routine, I realize now.
 Life isn’t meant to be spent sitting on a desk.
-And with us having advanced so far in making transportation so quick we owe it to mankind to take that flight every once in a while.
-Here’s a story of an impromptu journey I took last year.
+With us having advanced this far in making transportation quick, we owe it to mankind to take that flight every once in a while.
+So here’s a story of an impromptu journey I took last year.

 It all began with a text to my friend- ‘ssup?’ (like all great things do).